Executive Summary

 Bacterial Infection

 Sounds too fantastical?
-All the world’s scientists also thought so until Dr Barry Marshall decided to prove this by drinking a concoction made of H. pylori and developed stomach ulcers in his own stomach.
+All the world’s scientists also thought so until Dr Barry Marshall decided to prove this by drinking a concoction made of H. pylori and developed stomach ulcers in his own stomach!
 Then, he took antibiotics to get rid of the bacteria and the ulcers.
 For such a risky but pioneering work, he was awarded the Nobel Prize in Physiology in 2005.

 Painkillers Called NSAIDs

-Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) are medicines used for controlling pain, fever and inflammation.
-Some common NSAIDs are aspirin, ibuprofen, naproxen, and diclofenac.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are medicines used for controlling pain, fever and inflammation.
+Some common NSAIDs are aspirin, ibuprofen, naproxen and diclofenac.

 NSAIDs decrease the protective mucus layer thickness; they also reduce the blood supply to the stomach.
 Together, these factors make the stomach more susceptible to acid damage and prevent the body from healing it.
+Read on this website: How NSAID Painkillers Cause Stomach Ulcers.

+In many countries, people take them casually for minor problems without a prescription; but these are powerful medicines and have long-term side effects, such as stomach ulcers.
 About fifty per cent of stomach ulcers are caused by NSAID overuse.
 Be warned about using them casually!

 Stomach Cancers